Tony Schiavone: Broadcasting career

+Early career

+Schiavone began his broadcasting career calling high school football games for WTON in Staunton, Virginia.
+After graduating from JMU, Schiavone became the play-by-play announcer for the Greensboro Hornets of the South Atlantic League.
+After a year in Greensboro, he joined the Charlotte O's, which were owned by the Crockett family.
+Schiavone, who was a wrestling fan and needed extra money to support his growing family, lobbied the Crocketts for work on their wrestling programming.

 Professional wrestling

 Jim Crockett Promotions (1983–1989)

-Schiavone broadcast alongside David Crockett starting in 1985 until 1989 on Superstation TBS.
-Together they hosted NWA's World Championship Wrestling live in front of a small in-studio audience in Atlanta.
+Schiavone's first on-air appearance for Jim Crockett Promotions was a 1983 interview with Ric Flair.
+In 1985, he left baseball to join Jim Crockett Promotions full-time.
+From 1985 to 1989, Schiavone and David Crockett hosted NWA's World Championship Wrestling live in front of a small in-studio audience in Atlanta.
 The show aired on TBS on Saturdays at 9am and 6:05pm and was used as a vehicle to promote live NWA arena events and introduce their stars to a national audience as TBS was the premier nationally broadcast cable station at the time.

 World Wrestling Federation (1989–1990)

 He was signed by Vince McMahon's WWF for a one-year contract from April 1989 through April 1990.
 During his time with the company, he was most notable for being the main play-by-play announcer for their SummerSlam 1989 and Royal Rumble 1990 pay-per-views alongside Jesse "The Body" Ventura.
 Other than Ventura (whom he would also frequently partner later in WCW), Schiavone commentated alongside others including Lord Alfred Hayes, Gorilla Monsoon, Hillbilly Jim, Rod Trongard, and Bobby "The Brain" Heenan.
 Behind the scenes, Tony produced numerous home videos for Coliseum Video.

-Schiavone returned soon afterwards to WCW, the former Crockett promotion by then owned by media mogul Ted Turner.
-However, he has remained on good terms with the McMahon family in the years since.
+Schiavone's family did not like living in Connecticut, so he accepted an offer from media mogul Ted Turner to work for World Championship Wrestling.
+He has remained on good terms with the McMahon family in the years since.
 Years after leaving the WWF he admitted that doing so was his biggest career mistake, and that he asked McMahon for his job back as soon as he realized what the Turner Broadcasting System had done to the former Jim Crockett Promotions upon acquiring it.
 McMahon turned him down, so that Schiavone would not have to move his young family again, but was open to working with him in the future.

 World Championship Wrestling (1990–2001)

 Schiavone became the lead voice for WCW's flagship program, Monday Nitro.
 He also served as the lead announcer of Thunder, typically working alongside Mike Tenay, Bobby Heenan, Larry Zbyszko, and later with Mark Madden and Scott Hudson.
 Before the advent of Nitro and Thunder, Schiavone hosted WCW Saturday Night and WCW WorldWide.
 He made an appearance in the movie Ready to Rumble.
-When WCW's main assets were bought by the World Wrestling Federation (WWF/now WWE) in 2001, he was not retained by WWE.
+When WCW's main assets were bought by the World Wrestling Federation (WWF, later WWE) in 2001, he was not retained by the WWF.